 Orthopedic surgery can be performed on anybody with a condition or issue specific to the bones, joints, nerves, muscles, ligaments, and tendons within the body.
 Surgery is often a last resort for musculoskeletal pain.
-Yet there are times when it’s the best possible option to either restore joint function or reduce or eliminate pain, as may be the case with severe fractures or pain that’s becoming progressively worse despite other non-surgical treatment attempts.
+Yet there are times when it’s the best possible option to either restore joint function or reduce or eliminate pain, as may be the case with:

 Performed with special cameras and equipment, arthroscopic surgery can be done to give an orthopedic surgeon a better look inside of a joint to make a better diagnosis.
 It’s often performed to make a final diagnosis after image testing (X-rays, MRIs, CT scans) has been done.
 Arthroscopic and standard surgery may also be combined to treatment several conditions, including:

 - Removal of loose bodies of bone and/or cartilage

 - Neck and shoulder pain or strain from repetitious movements like glancing at a computer monitor while typing

 - Repair of torn knee cartilage (meniscus)

 - Removal of an inflamed lining (synovium) from ankle, knee, shoulder, elbow, or wrist joints

 - Carpal tunnel release

 Arthritic or damaged joints may need be completed replace or part of the joint can sometimes be saved.
 While joint replacement is often performed on knees and hips, similar procedures can also be done on shoulders, elbows, wrists, and ankles.
 Replacement involves the use of a prosthetic (artificial) device made of a combination of metal and plastic that mimics the function of the original joint.